Cloud is the

 Retail Opportunity and the Hyperconnected Consumer

 The one trait that sets human beings apart—the trait that allowed us to transform the planet with our societies and our infrastructure—is our remarkable adaptability.
 This has enabled consumers to embrace groundbreaking new technologies with incredible eagerness.
-In 1995, less than 1% of the world’s population was internet connected.
-Today, it’s greater than 40%.
+In 1995, less than one percent of the world’s population was internet connected.
+Today, it’s greater than 40 percent.

 The hyperconnected consumer.

 Today’s consumers are hyperconnected.
 The smartphone revolution has put unprecedented power and information in the palms of their hands, and their expectations have grown accordingly.
 Modern consumers expect mass personalization, speed-of-thought commerce, and a blending of physical and digital retail experiences.
 If they don’t get what they want, they’ll simply go elsewhere.

 The hyperconnected consumer is increasingly fickle, and brand loyalty is diminishing—yet consumers care more about the provenance of what they’re buying, and the sustainability of who’s producing it.
 The hyperconnected consumer can connect with brands from farm to fork, and expects both transparency and honesty throughout the brand relationship.